-Now that the braces installed by our Simpson Dental Associates team have helped you achieve your ideal smile, they can be removed.
+Now that the braces installed by our Simpson Dental PLLC team have helped you achieve your ideal smile, they can be removed.
 However, once your braces are removed, there will still be some residual tension in the periodontal ligaments that anchor the teeth into your mouth.

 If this residual tension is not effectively countered, it will gradually pull your teeth out of their ideal alignment, which is known as relapse.
 To keep this from happening, your orthodontist, Dr. Mark Simpson, will fit you for a retainer in Charleston, West Virginia.